yzerlaut/Network_State_Index_old/README.md

 - Install a scientific python distribution (the [Anaconda version][anaconda] is a very good one).
 Choose the Python 3 version.
 It contains [Numpy][numpy] and [Scipy][scipy].

-- Install PyQT5 (for the graphical interface): open the terminal (or the MsWin Command Prompt) and run:
+- Install PyQT5: open the terminal (or the MsWin Command Prompt) and run:
 ```
 pip install PyQT5
 ```

-- Install Neo (to between electrophysiological data): open the terminal (or the MsWin Command Prompt) and run:
+- Install Neo: open the terminal (or the MsWin Command Prompt) and run:
 ```
 pip install neo
 ```